-157L.
-Hydrologic Analysis and Design.
-(4) Lecture, two hours; laboratory, four hours; outside study, six hours.
+ture, two hours, laboratory, four hours, outside study, six hours.
 Requisites: courses 150 and/or 151.
-Collection, compilation, and interpretation of data for quantification of surface water components of hydrologic cycle, including precipitation, evaporation, infiltration, and runoff.
+Collection, compilation, and interpretation of data for lection, compilation, and interpretation of data for quantification of surface water components of hydrologic cycle, including precipitation, evaporation, infiltration, and runoff.
 Use of hydrologic variables and parameters for development, construction, and application of analytical models for selected problems in hydrology and water resources.
 Field trip required.
 Letter grading.
-Ms. Hogue (W)